 - Consistently asking people to repeat themselves.

 Also, there are some self-screening activities that you can perform voluntarily, including alternately listening with one ear covered, and listening to words at ascending or descending volume levels.
-There are also several smart phone screening apps to be used with headphones that offer reasonably good results.
+There are also a number of smart phone screening apps to be used with headphones that offer reasonably good results.

 Physical Examination by a Medical Professional

-If you determine that the situation needs to be evaluated by a doctor, they will likely begin with documenting your hearing history.
-This would include a description of your symptoms and a physical examination.
-The doctor will check your ear canal with an otoscope to determine any obvious causes of hearing problems.
+If you determine that the situation needs to be evaluated by a doctor, they will likely begin with documenting your hearing history including a description of your symptoms and a physical examination by looking into your ear canal with an otoscope to determine any obvious causes of hearing problems.
 These include, but are not limited to, ear infections, buildup of earwax, and structural abnormalities within the ear canal.

 Testing Your Hearing with an Audiometer

 Formal hearing tests with an audiometer are called audiograms.
 Typically, these tests are performed by audiologists, and they involve the patient wearing a set of headphones through which various sounds are presented.
 Sounds may vary in type and volume and are typically sent to one ear at a time.
 Patients are asked to indicate when and how they heard the sounds as indicated.
 This test helps experts determine the severity and specific nature of hearing issues.
 Depending on the results of the history and audiogram testing, additional diagnostic tests may be indicated.